 In 2004, the Akron and Cleveland facilities were relocated to Brecksville, Ohio.
 The newly constructed facility gave The House of LaRose one distribution facility with over 300,000 square feet of office and warehouse space under one roof with the capacity to store 1.5 million cases of beverage products.
 The building is designed according to rigid standards for temperature controlled storage.
 This storage enables The House of LaRose to deliver fresh product to its customers.
 A cutting edge warehouse management system controls the inventory and loading process facilitating timely deliveries.

 The House of LaRose’s beverage distribution business currently employs approximately 305 people servicing over 5,200 customers in eight Northeastern Ohio counties.
-The Company sells and distributes the following products: Anheuser-Busch InBev, Yuengling, Goose Island, Corona, Mike’s Hard Lemonade, Monster energy drinks, Taste of Florida drink mixes, Dads Root Beer, and Icelandic Glacial water.
+The Company sells and distributes the following products: Anheuser-Busch InBev, Yuengling, Goose Island, Corona, Mike’s Hard Lemonade, Taste of Florida drink mixes, Dads Root Beer, and Icelandic Glacial water and much more.
 The Company retains its family business beginnings with Thomas “Tim” C. LaRose, Chairman of the Board and Chief Executive Officer, and James P. LaRose, President & Chief Operating Officer.

 For over 75 years, the LaRose family has operated its business believing that customers and employees both are essential to long-term success.